 A series of ruins that contain buildings, hidden churches, and water channels were found in the Turkish town of Nevşehir, which is known for its ‘fairy chimney’ rock formations.

 Construction workers clearing for a real estate development discovered the even more ancient underground city in 2015.
 The city is estimated to be up to 5,000 years-old.
+The city was partially opened to tourism in 2018.

 The site, located around the Nevşehir hill fort near the city of Kayseri, appears to dwarf all other finds to date.